Rory Stewart: Writing on politics and international affairs

 Stewart's book The Prince of the Marshes: and other Occupational Hazards of a Year in Iraq describes his reflections on the intervention in Iraq, based on his experiences as the Deputy Governorate Co-ordinator.
 The New York Times critic William Grimes commented that for him the "real value of the new book is Mr. Stewart's sobering picture of the difficulties involved in creating a coherent Iraqi state based on the rule of law".
 The book was the subject of a play at the Hampstead Theatre, written by Stephen Brown.

 Stewart's book on international intervention, Can Intervention Work?, co-authored with Gerald Knaus, was published by W. W. Norton as part of the Amnesty International Global Ethics Series in 2011.
 It distilled Stewart's reflections on the lessons of the Balkans, Iraq and Afghanistan for the practice of international intervention.

 Stewart has written articles for the New York Review of Books and the London Review of Books.
 He has appeared on BBC Radio 4's Desert Island Discs.

 In September 2023 his book Politics on the Edge was published by Jonathan Cape (retitled in the US as How Not to Be a Politician).
-A personal account of Stewart's years in politics, starting with his attempts to be selected as a Member of Parliament, it describes his experiences as an MP, as a junior and then a senior minister, and his Conservative leadership bid.
+A personal account of Stewart's years in politics, starting with his attempts to be selected as a member of parliament, it describes his experiences as an MP, as a junior and then a senior minister, and his Conservative leadership bid.
 It was an instant number one Sunday Times bestseller in the UK.

 He was a columnist for The New York Times.

 Television

 In January 2010, Stewart presented the BBC Two documentary miniseries The Legacy of Lawrence of Arabia.

 In 2012, he wrote and presented the BBC's Afghanistan: The Great Game – A Personal View by Rory Stewart, a documentary in two parts telling the story of foreign intervention by Britain, Russia and the United States in Afghanistan from the 19th century to the present day, which aired on BBC Two and won a Scottish BAFTA.

 In 2014, Stewart wrote and presented a two-part documentary on BBC Two about the cross-border history of what he called "Britain's lost middleland", covering the kingdoms of Northumbria and Strathclyde and the Debatable Lands of the Scottish Marches on the Anglo-Scottish border.
 Its full title was Border Country: The Story of Britain's Lost Middleland and it investigated the rift created by Hadrian's Wall and the issues of identity and culture in a region divided by the fabricated border.

+In September 2026, a clip of Stewart staring at Ailbhe Rea, the political editor of the New Statesman, during an episode of Newsnight went viral.
+The clip showed him turning to look at her as she began answering a question from the host, Matt Chorley.
+Social media users reacted humorously, with one user posting: "When your Dad said it's up to your mum if you can get an ice cream from the van."